 If an individual locates or moves into a replacement unit that is not standard, the grantee must make every effort to upgrade the unit to decent, safe and sanitary standards in order to entitle the relocatee to benefits.
-This can include making a rehabilitation grant or loan, emergency repairs and the like with HOME/CDBG funds or securing comparable assistance from other sources.
+This can include making a rehabilitation grant or loan, emergency repairs and the like with HOME funds or securing comparable assistance from other sources.
 In the event remedial action to bring the unit to code is not available, the grantee must inform such relocatees that if they remain in or move to a substandard unit they will be eligible only for moving expenses and not for replacement housing payments (Attachment 6).
 The grantee must also inform them that if they move into standard housing within a year from the date they received payment for their acquired dwelling or from the date they moved from the acquired dwelling, whichever is later, and file a claim within 18 months, they will be eligible for a replacement housing payment.

-- Failure to provide assistance in locating suitable housing. - Failure to provide replacement housing opportunities outside areas of low-income and/or minority concentration. - Failure to provide counseling and assistance to relocatees moving into substandard units. - Failure to document activity including contacts with displacee, addresses of suitable housing, etc. and sending copies of documentation to the DED.
+- Failure to provide assistance in locating suitable housing. - Failure to provide replacement housing opportunities outside areas of low-income and/or minority concentration. - Failure to provide counseling assistance to relocates moving into substandard units.

-Sample Letter to Relocatee in Substandard Unit (Attachment 6).
+• Sample Letter to Relocatee in Substandard Unit (Attachment 6).